Seepferdchen90/Seepferdchen90.github.io/imprint.md

 Hello there,
 This site is maintained by T. H. .
-This blog is based on fun with flags.
+This website is a project based on a seminar in religious studies.
+This will be a page to show the reception and representation of religion in videogames.